A Campaign Game Spring ’43 Turn for the History Books!

 Battles Along the Vitebsk Sector Part II: The Soviets Strike Back

-You know how you should never poke a stick into a hornet’s nest?
+Do you know how you should never poke a stick into a hornet’s nest?
 Well, that is what the Axis achieved in this sector of the line as the Soviets considered their turn.
 Stavka ordered attacks all along this sector at any non-ridiculous odds to take the pressure off in the Kursk sector (which is the subject of the next installment of this series).

-Arranging the Soviet Battles included a Partisan Attack on Minsk, Night Bombers vs. Axis Airfields, and no less than six attacks at 3:1 odds or higher (all with little air support)!
+Arranging the Soviet Battles included a Partisan Attack on Minsk, Night Bombers vs. Axis Airfields, and no less than six attacks at 3:1 odds or lower (all with little air support)!
 We call these “attrition odds” attacks and the Soviet Armies were mostly full-strength, 3-step Army units versus Axis 2-step Corps units; long term, the attritional math should favor the Soviets if they can avoid having their huge stacks vaporized one by one by Axis “hammers” (exactly as two were during the preceding Axis turn).